kyma-project/control-plane/docs/kyma-environment-broker/03-16-deprovision-retrigger-cronjob.md

 # Deprovision Retrigger Job

-Deprovision Retrigger Job is a Job that attempts to deprovision instance once more.
+Deprovision Retrigger Job is a Job that attempts to deprovision an instance once again.

 ## Overview